scraptechguy/scraptechguy.github.io/index.md

 ## Relative and absolute referencing

+Adding `$` before a column letter or row number locks it

 ## Ifs

 If is a basic logical function that does an action only <b>if</b> a certain condition is met.
 If functions can be nested so every condition is checked.